coalton-lang/coalton/docs/reference.md

 #### `OR` <sup><sub>[FUNCTION]</sub></sup><a name="OR"></a>
 `(BOOLEAN → BOOLEAN → BOOLEAN)`

+Is X or Y True?

 ***

 #### `AND` <sup><sub>[FUNCTION]</sub></sup><a name="AND"></a>
 `(BOOLEAN → BOOLEAN → BOOLEAN)`

+Are X and Y True?

 ***

 #### `NOT` <sup><sub>[FUNCTION]</sub></sup><a name="NOT"></a>
 `(BOOLEAN → BOOLEAN)`

+Is X False?

 ***

 #### `XOR` <sup><sub>[FUNCTION]</sub></sup><a name="XOR"></a>
 `(BOOLEAN → BOOLEAN → BOOLEAN)`

+Are X or Y True, but not both?

 ***